Liisa Galea

-Liisa Ann Margaret Galea is a Canadian neuroscientist who is a professor of psychology at the University of British Columbia.
-She is a member of the Centre for Brain Health and director of the graduate programme in neuroscience.
+Liisa Ann Margaret Galea is a Canadian neuroscientist who is a professor of psychology at the University of British Columbia and psychiatry at the University of Toronto.
+She is a member of UBC's Centre for Brain Health and director of the graduate programme in neuroscience, and a faculty member at U of T's psychiatry department.
 Her research considers the impact of hormones on brain health and behaviour.

 Early life and education

 Galea is of Estonian and Maltese heritage.
 Her mother, an accountant, escaped the Iron Curtain during World War II, first to Sweden and eventually to Canada.
 Galea grew up in Toronto.
 She studied psychology and engineering at Queen's University at Kingston.
 She moved to the University of Western Ontario (UWO) for her doctoral studies, where she investigated developmental and hormonal aspects of spatial learning.
 She was one of the first graduates of the doctoral degree in neuroscience at UWO.
 After completing her doctoral research Galea moved to the Rockefeller University as a postdoctoral research associate.